 Why choose this course

-Ideal for those in full-time employment, our MA Theatre course from the Guildford School of Acting (GSA) provides a gateway to an exciting future, without the need for regular attendance on campus.
+Ideal for those in full-time employment, our Theatre MA from the Guildford School of Acting (GSA) provides a gateway to an exciting future without the need for regular attendance on campus.

-GSA is accredited by the Federation of Drama Schools (FDS), and you’ll have unlimited access to our virtual learning environment where you’ll be supported by industry-leading professionals and passionate academics.
+GSA is accredited by the Federation of Drama Schools (FDS), and you’ll have unlimited access to our virtual learning environment where you’ll be supported by highly experienced and passionate tutors.

-Furthering your skills, our course will take you deeper into relevant concepts and the fascinating history of theatre, from both a practical and critical perspective.
+Furthering your skills, our course will take you deeper into the fascinating history of theatre from both a practical and critical perspective.

 What you will study

-Our MA Theatre course allows you to study at your own pace through online learning, so you can pursue your passion for theatre and develop industry connections around your existing commitments.
+Our Theatre MA allows you to study at your own pace through online learning, so you can pursue your passion for theatre and develop industry connections around your existing commitments.

 You’ll actively engage with fundamental principles and explore the rich heritage of theatre from a critical, historical and theoretical perspective.
-You’ll gain an understanding of theatrical practices and develop your ability to evaluate significant historical, political, social and ethical developments in theatre.
+You’ll gain an understanding of theatrical practices and develop your ability to evaluate significant artistic, historical, social and political developments in theatre.

 MA - Council for Dance, Drama and Musical Theatre (CDMT)